 If you want to thinly slice the meat yourself, freeze the meat until it’s firm, but still sliceable.
 With a sharp knife, slice the meat as thin as you can.

 This recipe uses lots of bean sprouts that you can easily find in your local grocery store.
 They are mung bean sprouts (sukju namul, 숙주나물 in Korean).
 The bean sprouts play an important supporting role in this dish.
 Keep the sprouts crunchy for the final dish.

 You can add some strips of carrot, red chili or bell pepper for a pop of color if you like.

-How to stir-fry the meat and bean sprouts
+How to stir-fry the pork and bean sprouts

 To keep the meat nice and tender and the bean sprouts crunchy, cook everything quickly over high heat.
 First, cook the meat until it’s no longer pink, and then add the bean sprouts and other vegetables.
 When the bean sprouts are slightly wilted but still crunchy, stir in the seasoning ingredients and toss everything well to finish up before turning the heat off.

 You can simply use soy sauce to season the dish, but oyster sauce is also nice.
 For the amounts of the meat and bean sprouts in this recipe, you’ll need about 2 tablespoons of soy sauce or oyster sauce.
 You can also use a tablespoon each.